chef/chef-oss-practices/project-membership.md

 *Note*: All Chef Software lives in open repos, and we welcome contribution and code reviews from anyone!
 The reviewer project role specifically refers to the following outlined responsibilities and privileges.
 Acceptance of code contributions requires at least one approver in addition to the assigned reviewers.

-*
 **Defined by:** An entry in a CODEOWNERS file in a repo owned by the specific Chef Software Inc. Project.
+A *reviewer* entry in the Chef OSS [TEAMS] file.

+Reviewer status is scoped to a project.

 ### Requirements